markfinger/js-host/README.md

 - `X-Cache-Key`: a token used to cache the output of the request, all concurrent or subsequent requests will resolve to the same output until it expires.
-- `X-Auth-Token`: an optional token used to verify incoming requests.

 ### Sending data